vatsalkeshav/instructions-wasmedge-runwasi/BLOG/README.md

 ### __The Forest__
 _This might seem easy to some, but it was not, maybe for me, atleast at that time_

 It began in a young but dense, questioning but well-documented forest of WASM.
-It took nearly 3 weeks of training and navigation to finally achieve something.
+It took nearly 3 weeks of learning and navigation to finally achieve something.

-I started out with systematic baby steps - deploying simple WASM's like `ghcr.io/containerd/runwasi/wasi-demo-app:latest` in Kind and k3s environments as WASM pods.
-It was my first time learning about pods, let alone WASM pods.
+I started out with systematic baby steps - deploying simple WASM's like `ghcr.io/containerd/runwasi/wasi-demo-app:latest` in [Kind](https://kind.sigs.k8s.io/) and [k3s](https://k3s.io/) environments as WASM pods.
+It was my first time learning about [pods](https://kubernetes.io/docs/concepts/workloads/pods/), let alone WASM pods.
 A shining knight named k3s joined as the 5th member on this quest from this point on.
 ```yaml
 apiVersion: node.k8s.io/v1
 kind: RuntimeClass